Great Tibet Tour Logo GREAT TIBET TOUR ®

 Her body is deep blue, with one head, two arms, and three eyes.
 She rides side-saddle on a yellow mule (four eyes), and she wears a tiger-skin lower garment, crossing a sea of blood.
 She has a poison snake as an earring on her left ear, indicating listening to Dharma.
 And she has a lion as an earring on the right, indicating killing demons.

 Dharmapalas are the wrathful forms of enlightened Buddhas.
 They shoulder the responsibility of protecting Triratna as well as protecting practitioners.
 They give the practitioners favorable conditions for practice and remove the obstacles on the way to practice.
 Mahakala and Palden Lhamo are both Dharmapalas of lokuttara.
 For different incarnations, it means different natures.
-The wrathful deity usually appears in fierce form, which indicates to subduing troubles and obstacles but not show wrath all living beings.
-Their outward appearance is fearsome, but their inner nature is full of Buddhas'compassion, not hatred.
+The wrathful deity usually appears in fierce form, which indicates subduing troubles and obstacles but does not show wrath to all living beings.
+Their outward appearance is fearsome, but their inner nature is full of Buddhas' compassion, not hatred.
 Palden Lhamo is not only the protector of the teachings of Sakyamuni but also the protector of the teachings of the Buddha as far back as the time of Kassapa Buddha.

 Related Articles